tiagommferreira/react-redux-template/README.md

 │   ├── client.js          # Entry point for the client-side, where the routes are specified │   ├── store.js           # Redux store
-├── lib                    # Application Server compiled code ├── server                 # Application Server compiled code │   ├── config.js          # Server configuration file
+├── lib                    # Application Server compiled code ├── server                 # Application Server
+│   ├── config.js          # Server configuration file
 │   └── index.js           # Entry point for the server, where the routes are defined ├── .babelrc               # Babel configuration file